Jarggon/Matopeli-pyhton/README.md

 How to play (Mac)
 Note: Requires Python 3 installed

-1. Download the matopeli.py file from this repository.
+1. Download the matopeli.py file
+  Click the green "<> Code" button near the top of the page.
+  Select "Download ZIP".
+  Unzip the file on your computer to find matopeli.py

 2. Open Terminal (Command + Space, type "Terminal").